kontena/kontena/docs/references/kontena-yml.md

 (The `-%s` will be replaced with the service instance number; for example, the first service container will get volumes from wordpress-1, the second from wordpress-2, etc.)

+You can only use `volumes_from` between services within the same stack.
+Use the plain name of the service without any stack prefix.

 #### logging

 Logging configuration for the service.